sharabhh/pokemon-pokedex/README.md

 Recommended approach:
 use my online database instance (you won't have to enter the data into the database this way).
-- rename the .env.example to .env and update the variable with the link
+- rename the .env.example to .env
 - install node modules by running `npm install` in terminal
 - run `npm run dev`